Sir John Cope, 6th Baronet: Career

 Cope stood for parliament at Andover in the second general election of 1701 and in the 1702 English general election, but was defeated on both occasions.
 After considering Stockbridge, he was eventually returned as Member of Parliament for Plympton Erle on the interest of Sir George Treby, at the 1705 English general election.
 He acted as a Whig and voted for the Court candidate for Speaker on 25 October 1705.
 In 1706, he became a Director of the Bank of England and remained, with statutory intervals, until 1721.
 He also became Commissioner of the Equivalent as a representative of the Bank in 1707, and continued to take an interest in the Union and Scottish matters.
 At the 1708 British general election he transferred to Tavistock, where he was returned unopposed as MP with the support of the Bedford interest.
-He acted as a teller for the Whigs and supported the naturalization of the Palatinesin 1709.
+He acted as a teller for the Whigs and supported the naturalization of the Palatines in 1709.
 He was re-elected as Commissioner of the Equivalent in 1709 remaining until 1715.
 In 1710, he voted for the impeachment of Dr Sacheverell.
 At the 1710 British general election he was returned after a hard contest and avoided being petitioned unlike his colleague.
 He voted against the French Commerce bill on 18 June 1713.
 He was returned unopposed at the 1713 British general election and voted against the expulsion of Richard Steele on 18 March 1714.

 Cope was returned as Whig MP for Tavistock in a contest at the 1715 British general election and was returned unopposed in 1722.
 He succeeded his father in the baronetcy on 11 January 1721.
 At the 1727 British general election he stood at Tavistock and Hampshire, and being returned at both decided to sit as MP for Hampshire.
 At the 1734 British general election he was returned as MP for Lymington and retired at the end of that Parliament.